mvyanakiev/packGateAutoamtion/README.md

-# packGate Autoamtion
+# packGate Automation
-Automation tests with Java
+Automation tests with Java and Selenium.
+You must install *chromedriver* before use.